 The NFL's Mouthpiece, the MTBI, boldly asserted that:

 "NFL players have evolved to a state where their brains are less susceptible to injury."

 And to add to this silly tobacco company like defense, a few months after, MTBI released another doozie, asserting that:

 "Players who are concussed and return to the same game have fewer initial signs and symptoms than those removed from play.
 Return to play does not involve a significant risk of a second injury either in the same game or during the season."
 (Source).

 We laugh about obviously false statements like that seen above, now.
-But it was alleged that the NFL had enough money to shackle the opinions of many brain injury doctors.
-It wasn't difficult to get people to agree about more research being needed about injuries to its coffle with so much money being thrown around.
+But brain injury experts alleged that the NFL had enough money to shackle the opinions of many brain injury doctors.
+It wasn't difficult to get people to agree about more research being needed about injuries to its coffle with so much money tossed around.
 To add insult to injury, the NFL helped sully the contents of a once credible medical journal.
 Modernly, we know the above statement is pure, junk science.
-But it's an example of how corporations, not just the NFL, have totally hijacked science and medicine to sell their services, goods, and political agendas.
+But it's an example of how corporations, not just the NFL, have hijacked science and medicine to sell their services, goods, and political agendas.

 Scientists, doctors, journalists, and politicians are not above selling their souls to the NFL player's masters for a buck.
 For some, it's just a question of creating and funding an alter ego of yourself and throwing money around.

 But as will be discussed, here it got so bad, even the NIH couldn't accept any more research money from the NFL - after its alleged gerrymandering in brain injury medicine became so transparent.